Evaluating epidemic forecasts in an interval format: Application to FluSight forecasts

 \subsection{Empirical agreement between different scores}

 To explore the agreement between different scores, we applied several of them to one- through four-week-ahead forecasts from the 2016/2017 edition of the \textit{FluSight} Challenge.
-We compare the negative logarithmic score, the negative multibin logarithmic score with a tolerance of 0.5 percentage points (both with truncation at $-10$), the CRPS,\footnote{To evaluate the CRPS and interval scores we simply identified each bin with its central value to which a point mass was assigned.} the absolute error of the median, the interval score with $\alpha = 0.2$ and the weighted interval score (with $K = 11$ and $\alpha_1 = 0.02, \alpha_2 = 0.05, \alpha_3 = 0.1, \dots, \alpha_{11} = 0.9$ as in the prevous sections).
-Figure \ref{fig:flusight} shows scatterplots of mean scores achieved by 26 models (averaged over weeks, forecast horizons and geographical levels; the na\"ive uniform model was removed as it performs clearly worst under almost all metrics).
+We compare the negative logarithmic score, the negative multibin logarithmic score with a tolerance of 0.5 percentage points (both with truncation at $-10$), the CRPS, the absolute error of the median, the interval score with $\alpha = 0.2$ and the weighted interval score (with $K = 11$ and $\alpha_1 = 0.02, \alpha_2 = 0.05, \alpha_3 = 0.1, \dots, \alpha_{11} = 0.9$ as in the previous sections).
+To evaluate the CRPS and interval scores we simply identified each bin with its central value to which a point mass was assigned.
+Fig \ref{fig:flusight} shows scatterplots of mean scores achieved by 26 models (averaged over weeks, forecast horizons and geographical levels; the na\"ive uniform model was removed as it performs clearly worst under almost all metrics).

 As expected, the three interval-based scores correlate more strongly with the CRPS and the absolute error than with the logarithmic score.
-Correlation between the $\text{WIS}$ and CRPS is almost perfect, meaning that in this example the approximation \eqref{eq:approx_crps} works quite well based on the 23 available quantiles.
+Agreement between the $\text{WIS}$ and CRPS is almost perfect, meaning that in this example the approximation \eqref{eq:approx_crps} works quite well based on the 23 available quantiles.
 Agreement between the interval-based score and the logS is mediocre, in part because the models \texttt{FluOutlook\_Mech} and \texttt{FluOutlook\_MechAug} receive comparatively good interval-based scores (as well as CRPS, absolute errors and even MBlogS), but exceptionally poor logS.
 The reason is that while having a rather accurate central tendency, they are too sharp with tails that are too light.
 This is sanctioned severely by the logarithmic score, but much less so by the other scores (this is related to the discussion in Section \ref{subsec:differing_behaviour}).
 The $\text{WIS}$ score (and thus also the CRPS) shows remarkably good agreement with the MBlogS, indicating that distance-sensitive scores may be able to formalize the idea of a score which is slightly more ``generous" than the logS while maintaining propriety.
 Interestingly, all scores agree that the three best models are \texttt{LANL\_DBMplus}, \texttt{Protea\_Cheetah} and \texttt{Protea\_Springbok}.